PULdischo/ficherito/docs/concepts/pipeline.md

 # The Processing Pipeline

-Understand how Flatfish transforms document images into a searchable website.
+Understand how Ficherito transforms document images into a searchable, editable website.

 ---